-Escape in style and experience wildlife in great abundance and create memories of a lifetime.
-Book this trip today and get to explore Kenya's spectacular landscapes, natural beauty and huge variety of wildlife to be found in various game parks and wildlife reserves.
-Your accommodation is booked in delightful camps and lodges offering warm hospitality, very personalized and exclusive guest service that will make your visit both remarkable and exciting.
+Book this trip today and escape to the wilderness and explore Kenya's spectacular landscapes, unspoilt natural beauty and view huge variety of animals to be found in various game parks and wildlife reserves.
+Your accommodation will be in delightful safari camps and lodges offering warm hospitality, very personalized and exclusive guest service that will make your visit both remarkable and exciting every day.

-Your journey begins from Nairobi, the “place of cool waters” in Maasai language as you head off to Maasai Mara Game Reserve which is Kenya’s best game viewing spot owing to the nature and concentration of wild animals arriving for lunch at Ilkeliani Tented Camp which is nestled in a river glade in an area favourite for elephants coming to drink from the Talek River.
-Ilkeliani is set right on the banks of this river with all tents built on a raised position overlooking the river and offers commanding views of Maasai Mara across.
+Your journey begins from Nairobi, the “place of cool waters” in Maasai language as you head off to Maasai Mara Game Reserve.
+Maasai Mara is Kenya’s best game viewing spot owing to the nature and concentration of wild animals arriving for lunch at Ilkeliani Tented Camp.
+Ilkeliani is nestled in a river glade in an area favourite for elephants coming to drink from the Talek River.
+The camp is set right on the banks of this river with all tents built on a raised positions providing commanding views of Maasai Mara Game Reserve across.
 All guest tents are well spaced out thereby ensuring maximum privacy.
-Each tent is carefully sited under its own cluster of shady indigenous trees giving guests a true feel of being out in the wilderness.
-The interiors are spacious and comfortable featuring a front veranda with a day bed and canvas safari chairs.
-The camp is surrounded by woodlands, water, and plenty wildlife that draws so many travellers to this region.
+Each tent is carefully sited under its own cluster of shady indigenous trees offering a feeling of being out in the wilderness.
+The interiors are spacious and comfortable featuring front veranda with a day bed and canvas safari chairs.
+The camp is surrounded by woodlands, water spots and plenty wildlife that draws so many travellers to this area.
 After a warm welcome and delightful lunch, embark on afternoon game drive with your driver guide in Maasai Mara the ancestral home to the Maasai tribe.

 Breakfast and continue on with your journey to the picturesque Great Rift Valley arriving for lunch at The Cliff which is beautifully set right inside Lake Nakuru National Park.
 Lake Nakuru is a world famous for its enormous flocks of flamingo and over 400 species of birds.
-The lake is protected by the surrounding Lake Nakuru National Park which is a mixture of woodlands, bush and volcanic cliffs that make it a perfect habitat for huge variety of wildlife.
-At times the flamingos number in millions, which is quite a spectacular sight.
+The lake is protected by the surrounding Lake Nakuru National Park.
+The park is a mixture of woodlands, bush and volcanic cliffs that make it a perfect habitat for huge variety of wildlife.
+At times the flamingos' number in millions which is a very spectacular sight.
 They are so numerous that the lake appears to be ringed in pink.
 The lake has also earned reputation as an important haven for endangered species, particularly the Rothschild giraffe, Black and White rhinos.

-Breakfast depart for Tsavo West National Park arriving for lunch at Severin Safari Camp which is set deep within the vastness of Tsavo and is constructed in an elegant natural style.
+After breakfast depart for Tsavo West National Park arriving for lunch at Severin Safari Camp.
+Severin is set deep within the vastness of Tsavo and is constructed in an elegant natural style.
 Each of the camp's 27 tents and suites offer sweeping views over the striking landscape and the nearby waterhole which is frequented day and night by all manner of wild game.
 With clear views of Mt Kilimanjaro in the background, Severin Camp offers a unique landscape with vast savannahs, wooded flood plains and the famous "red" elephants of Tsavo.

-After lunch, it's time for the afternoon game drive in Tsavo which is globally well-known, first for its famous man-eating lions in the late 19th century and then for its devastating levels of poaching in the 1980s.
-Despite the latter, there’s still plenty of wildlife to be seen here, although you’ll have to work harder and be much more patient than in Amboseli or the Maasai Mara because the foliage is generally denser from the sight of fifty million gallons of crystal clear water gushing out from the under parched lava rock that is the Mzima Springs to the Shetani lava flows.
+After lunch, it's time for the afternoon game drive in Tsavo which is globally well-known first for the famous man-eating lions in the late 19th century and again for its devastating levels of poaching in the 1980s.
+Despite the latter, there’s still plenty of wildlife to be seen here although you’ll have to work harder and be much more patient than in Amboseli or the Maasai Mara because the foliage is generally denser from the sight of fifty million gallons of crystal-clear water gushing out from the under parched lava rock that is the Mzima Springs to the Shetani lava flows.

 Diani is a timeless destination and one of Kenya's best secrets.
-It lies south coast of Mombasa, on one of the most beautiful and spectacular beaches ever seen on earth.
+It lies south coast of Mombasa on one of the most beautiful and pristine beaches ever seen on earth.

 Prices are per person sharing in USD and this trip is available all year round.
 Current price is based on accommodation as indicated above and is subject to availability at the time of booking.